CompNet/Orleans/README.md

-Orleans - R Clustering scripts
+Social Capitalist Analysis programs and scripts
 ==============================

-This project contains some source code used for the paper "Rôle communautaire des capitalistes sociaux dans Twitter".
+This project contains some source code used for the paper "RÃ´e communautaire des capitalistes sociaux dans Twitter".
 It contains both C++ and R programs and scripts.

 The C++ code was used to: